MasterFacilityList/mfl_api_docs/docs/03_production_install.rst

     The SSH private key must be kept private.

+In the **site.yml** file inside the playbooks folder ensure that the relevant variables are updated e.g

+.. code-block :: text

+        load_demo_data: false , //set to true if demonstration data needs to be loaded
+        warm_cache: false, // set this to true if the cache needs to be refreshed
+        server_url: "https://testdomain.com, //THe API-server URL
+        username: <Public user username>
+        password: <public password>,
+        client_id: <OAUTH client id for the public user >, client_secret:<OAUTH client secret for the public user>

+Once all the deployment attributes have been set, cd into the playbooks folder and run the command below:

+    ``ansible-playbook --tags='api-server' site.yml``

+The above command deploys the API code, setups nginx, supervisor and the firewall.
+The API server should be available online, from the server URL provided during deployment, once the command has finished executing.

 .. warning::

     If you are working off a recent Ubuntu Linux on your laptop, you should